CHRISTOPHER-J-FRANCISCO/ARCADE/README.md

 ## Brief overview :memo:

-This repository consists of a collection of classic arcade games, that will be first written in C++ then C then Assembly to understand the abstraction layers and develop an appreciation for modern tools.
+This repository consists of a collection of classic arcade games, that will be first written in C# then C then Assembly to understand the abstraction layers and develop an appreciation for modern tools.
 Preserving my nostalgia of classic arcade games and remembering times that were simpler.

 ## Context :chart_with_upwards_trend: